svandragt/fafi/README.rst

-FaFF
+Fafi
 ====

 Search Firefox bookmark contents, with this commandline client.
-FaFF extracts the content of the bookmarks and stores them into a searchable SQLite database.
+Fafi extracts the content of the bookmarks and stores them into a searchable SQLite database.

 Things it does: